erwanminguillon/erwanminguillon/README.md

 What would a small but realistic security incident portal look like if I had to design, deploy, secure, and document it properly?
 ```

-It turned into a full-stack Azure project with:
+Eventually, it turned into a full-stack Azure project with:

 - public incident submission,
 - public incident tracking,